 - 5.12 For the purposes of contributing to the minimum housing requirement indicated for Pembridge the seven areas proposed should enable a minimum of 67 dwellings to be provided.
 Consequently, with the addition of dwellings already built or committed through planning permissions, and windfall developments within Pembridge settlement boundary, and elsewhere within its rural area under Herefordshire Local Plan Core Strategy Policy RA3, the target of 61 dwellings is expected to be met and exceeded. - 5.13 The assessment of sites considered those identified and previously assessed through Herefordshire SHLAA and the local call for sites.
 Selection was based upon suitability, for which then assessment of Conservation Area character and appearance, set out within Appendix 1, was a significant influence.
 In addition, availability and achievability were issues considered.
 For the chosen sites, specific requirements are identified to comply with design and other detailed policies within the NDP.
 These factors should be addressed through Heritage Impact Statements and Design and Access Statements.
-Developers should note that housing sites ii), iii), v), vi) and vii) are within 250m of a known closed landfill site which is a use that may be considered potentially contaminative.
+Developers should note that housing sites ii) Land off Manley Crescent; iii) Land off Sandiford Ploc; and vii) Land west of Manley Lane; are within 250m of a known closed landfill site which is a use that may be considered potentially contaminative.
 Policy PEM23 (f) is especially relevant to these sites. - 5.14 Relatively low development densities are expected upon most sites and this should be seen within the context of the environmental and highway constraints to which significant regard must be given; in particular because of the widespread presence of heritage assets, the conservation area designation and the protection of residential amenity within a tightly knit village.
 This NDP contains a range of detailed design policies in view of the importance that should be given to these issues within such a sensitive environment, and hence specific and detailed advice upon the requirements for each site are set out.